Aiden-ytarame/EventTriggerHelper/README.md

 ### Making a new Trigger

-Triggers work by calling GameManager2.CallEvent(Trigger) when they want to. the function is called for every trigger using
+Triggers work by calling GameManager2.CallEvent(Trigger) pretty much when they want to. the function is called for every trigger using the TriggerType of the custom trigger.

-In the example "Player_Moved" it calls the function CallEvent when a player just started moving.
+examples:

+* Player_Hit trigger binds a lambda(?) of each trigger that uses the EventType Player_Hit to the PlayerHitDelegate of every player.
+When that delegate is fired, it calls the lambda of every Trigger, that lambda calls GameManager2.CallEvent(Trigger).

+* Player_Moved CustomTrigger (check IsPlayerMovingTrigger.cs in examples folder) checks every frame for the players velocity.
+If the velocity just got out of zero it goes trough a list of TriggerEvents that use the Player_Moved trigger and calls GameManager2.CallEvent(Trigger) for each one.

+  you get the idea.

 ### Registering a new Trigger
+You register your triggers so it shows up in the level editor and gets saved.

+To register your custom Trigger, call **TriggerAPI.RegisterTriggerEvents.RegisterCustomTrigger(NameOfYourTrigger)** from your **Plugin.Load()** function.

+Example: RegisterCustomTrigger("Player_Moved");

 ## Usage